jeffoliveirax/BloodBank/README.md

 ## BloodBank - API for blood bank management 🖥️

-#### **At the end of this project, the API BloodBank will be developed with clean architecture, repository pattern and CQRS and more, like you can see below.**
+#### **At the end of this project, the API BloodBank will be developed with clean architecture, repository pattern, CQRS and more, like you can see below.**

 ### *Technologies* ⌨️
 - ASP.NET Core 8